Edwin Starr – War & Peace: #979 of best 1,000 albums ever!

 That being said, there are some other great songs on War & Peace.
 I particularly dig “Time,” which leans into soul a little more, but has a taste of the same super upbeat funk and rock sensibilities that make “War” so insistent and amazing.

 To be totally fair, there are also some songs that seemingly belong on a completely different album.
-For example, this cover of “Raindrops Keep Fallin’ On My Head” sound like they belong in a shmaltzy Vegas lounge act.
+For example, this cover of “Raindrops Keep Fallin’ On My Head” sounds like they belong in a schmaltzy Vegas lounge act.

 This album also sounds like